skycoin/exchange-api/README.md

  client is interface that handles major methods of each exchange

  -srv flag define rpc addres for bind
- - dbType type of database used for order book - redis or in memory -db flag define database url

  Client functionality:
   - Place buy and sell orders